-B2B sales professionals are too busy to consume must-have information using traditional means alone.
+B2B sales, marketing and business development professionals are too busy to consume must-have information through trade magazines and newsletters alone.

 Which is why we proudly present…

 With a focus on how our research and data can empower the business development efforts of manufacturers, suppliers and vendors to the construction space, this show is for YOU.

 In the first episode of the podcast, senior researcher Luke O’Brien kicks things off with a segment that we’ll be exploring more of in the future: The Mega Map — featuring the most noteworthy billion dollar projects from our research.

 We’ll also hear a short interview with BuildCentral veterans Karen Ericksen, VP of Research Operations and Jonathan Kane, VP of Client Services.

 They’ll walk us through how the company began, BuildCentral’s growth, its customer-centric data focus and where the future of the data is headed.

 On future episodes we’ll share our unique perspectives on: